-For some time now I have been hearing about the benefits of reborn dolls for Alzheimer's and Dementia patients.
+For some time now I had been hearing about the benefits of reborn dolls for Alzheimer's and Dementia patients.
 It seems that holding a reborn doll can calm them to the point of being able to communicate and take instruction.
 There are many great articles on the internet that give information about this.
 Here is a link to one: http://ezinearticles.com/?Alzheimer-Patients-and-Reborn-Dolls&id=2777224

 I can not tell you how rewarding it is to see the faces light up as the baby is held.
 It really does seem to bring comfort to patients.
 I strongly encourage those who have family members with Alzheimer's or Dementia to consider getting a reborn doll for them.